blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

   WALKERS_N=REPLACETOTALWALKERS # Total number of walkers.
 ...
 METAD
 ```
-This tells PLUMED to run multiple-walker metadynamics with a collective variable defined as the z-component of the 'd1' distance.
-WALKERS_ID and WALKERS_N are set to placeholder names which will get replaced when submitting the job through the 'run.sh' script.
+This tells PLUMED to run multiple-walker metadynamics with a collective variable defined as the z-component of the `d1` distance.
+WALKERS_ID and WALKERS_N are set to placeholder names which will get replaced when submitting the job through the `run.sh` script.
 While the multiple walkers run, the HILLS files will be written to and read from the 'BIAS' directory.

 <h4>run.sh</h4>

-The 'run.sh' file will handle submitting all of the walkers for a given simulation.
+The `run.sh` file will handle submitting all of the walkers for a given simulation.

 ```
 export OPENMM_CPU_THREADS=1
 ```
-The 'OPENMM_CPU_THREADS' environmental variable is used for OpenMM to asign the number of threads per job on the CPU.
+The `OPENMM_CPU_THREADS` environmental variable is used for OpenMM to asign the number of threads per job on the CPU.
 If this isn't set OpenMM will use all of your avaialble CPU cores.
 In our case where our system only has one atom, it is the most efficient to run with only one thread per walker.

 ```
 pids=""